Rules

 16. PLAY BY INNINGS.
 Players alternate turns (innings) at the table, with a player’s inning ending when he either fails to legally pocket a ball, or fouls.
 When an inning ends free of a foul, the incoming player accepts the table in position.

 17. OBJECT BALL FROZEN TO CUSHION OR CUE BALL.
-This applies to any shot where the cue ball’s first contact with a ball is with one that is frozen to a cushion or to the cue ball itself.
+This applies to any shot where the cue ball’s first contact with a ball is with one that is frozen to a cushion.
 After the cue ball makes contact with the frozen ball, the shot must result in either:

 a) A ball being pocketed, or;